Student Excellence Program Funding (Reference 120)

 Eligibility

-Schools do not have to apply for funding.
+Schools are not required to apply for funding.
 All eligible schools will receive a SEP funding allocation through the Student Resource Package (SRP) to support the implementation of the initiative in their school.
+Eligible school types include:

 Funding is calculated at the Indicative, Confirmed and Revised cycles.
 Funding is allocated through credit and cash funding.